abrahamflres/abraham-open-api/README.md

 2. Open the project, run html file on live server

-3. Enter 1-10 ID based off character/species table of your choosing
+3. Enter 1-83 ID based off character table of your choosing
     a.
 A string, special character, number out of range, will result an error

-4. Click Submit to retrieve data about the character/species
+4. Click Submit to retrieve data about the character

+5. click species for second end point

+6. Enter 1-37 ID based off character table of your choosing
+    a.
+A string, special character, number out of range, will result an error